 Xicana Boxing started off as an idea; A vision to keep real journalism alive while bringing the latest boxing coverage with a refreshing and genuine twist through various platforms for the boxing enthusiast to indulge in.
 Lily Ulloa, a journalism major at Cal State Dominguez Hills has been a boxing fan since birth.
-Growing up in a rural town in Nayarit Mexico, she was exposed to legendary Mexican Champions at a very early age.
-She’d sit in front of the old television with pan dulce in hand and watch Mexican boxing stars like Ricardo “Finito” Lopez, Jorge “Travieso” Arce, Oscar De La Hoya, Jorge “El Maromero” Paez, Juan Manuel “Dinamita” Marquez, Erik “Terrible” Morales, Marco Antonio Barrera, and of course, Julio César Chávez Sr. In 2001, her family migrated to the U.S. where world boxing became more accessible and she learned non-Mexican boxing names more than just Floyd “Money” Mayweather, Manny “Pac-Man” Pacquiao, Felix “Tito” Trinidad and Miguel Cotto.
+Growing up in a rural town in Nayarit Mexico, they were exposed to legendary Mexican Champions at a very early age.
+They’d sit in front of the old television with pan dulce in hand and watch Mexican boxing stars like Ricardo “Finito” Lopez, Jorge “Travieso” Arce, Jorge “El Maromero” Paez, Juan Manuel “Dinamita” Marquez, Erik “Terrible” Morales, Marco Antonio Barrera, and of course, Julio César Chávez Sr. In 2001, their family migrated to the U.S. where world boxing became more accessible and they learned non-Mexican boxing names more than just Floyd “Money” Mayweather, Manny “Pac-Man” Pacquiao, Felix “Tito” Trinidad and Miguel Cotto.
 With every fight, every swing, every uppercut, jab, power punch landed, Lily became enamored with the sport of boxing.
-With the help of the internet and online social platforms, Lily was able to expand her boxing knowledge and gain perspective and engage in boxing discussions as part of her daily life.
+With the help of the internet and online social platforms, Lily was able to expand their boxing knowledge and gain perspective and engage in boxing discussions as part of their daily life.
 Fast forward to the present, Xicana Boxing is now a reality providing a platform for others to expand their knowledge and keep up with breaking boxing news and spectacles.
 With every boxing gym visit and every fight witnessed ringside, Xicana Boxing will take you there through descriptive and accurate writing as well as through a camera lens with intriguing interviews for your viewing pleasure.
 Xicana Boxing is here to remind everyone that Boxing isn’t dead.